Colorado paid family leave

 Similar to federal FMLA, Colorado’s paid leave benefits offer job protection and allow employees to retain their benefits, as long as they are employed by the same employer for at least 180 days.

 “Everyone can get the benefit starting from day one.
 You can apply for the benefit if you are working, and something happens.
-Panelli said that the job protection starts after 180 days.
+Panelli said that job protection starts after 180 days.
 People who have multiple jobs are not eligible for job protection.
 The job protection applies only to the last 180 days of employment.

 What about self-employed and freelancers, do they qualify for paid leave?